 - FOR – A loop with a counter.

-- REPEAT – UNTIL – A loop with condition at the end.
+- REPEAT – UNTIL – A loop with the condition at the end.

-- IF – THEN – ELSE – It denote conditional logic or decision-making for multiple choices.
+- IF – THEN – ELSE – It denotes conditional logic or decision-making for multiple choices.

 - PRINT - Print output.

-- Indentation - Any step that occur inside a choice or iteration are usually indented.
+- Indentation - Any steps that occur inside a choice or iteration is usually indented.

-- Convention not rule - You are free to make changes into convention.
+- Convention not rule - You are free to make changes to the convention.

-- Capital case for notations - You may use lowercase or CamelCase whatever suits you.
+- The capital case for notations - You may use lowercase or CamelCase whatever suits you.